How to get from Siem Reap to Kampot

 Step 1: Siem Reap to Phnom Penh by Bus

-If you take a night bus, you will arrive in Phnom Penh about 05:00 in the morning.
-This gives you enough time to have breakfast and stretch your legs before transferring to a bus bound for Kampot.
+If you take a late-night sleeper bus, you’ll arrive in Phnom Penh at around 05:00, giving you enough time to have breakfast and stretch your legs before transferring to a bus heading to Kampot.

-There are also vans offering day trips for this route.
+There are also vans operating on this route.
 For more info, check out our page on Siem Reap to Phnom Penh.
-Or you can go straight to booking your tickets through the link below.

 Step 2: Phnom Penh to Kampot by Bus